 A MIB is a collection of managed objects that is organized according to hierarchy.
 The objects define the attributes of the managed device, which includes the names, status, access rights, and data types.
 Each object can be addressed through an object identifier (OID).
-An OID that begins with "1.3.6.1.4.1.890.1.15" is a Zyxel-defined private MIB.
-Otherwise, it is a standard MIB OID.

 MIBs let administrators collect statistics and monitor status and performance.
-The Switch uses both standard public (RFC-defined) MIBs for standard functionality, and private MIBs that support additional Switch functionality.
-Private MIBs contain Switch specific managed objects.
+The Switch uses standard public (RFC-defined) MIBs for standard functionality.